elenavanengelenmaslova/elenavanengelenmaslova.github.io/portfolio.markdown

 **Impact**:
 - Successfully enabled Telfort fiber and copper customers to transition seamlessly into KPN’s infrastructure with minimal service disruptions.
 - Delivered robust systems for new customer order processing, streamlining onboarding and operational workflows.
-- Modernized billing systems, improving reliability and efficiency for both Telfort and KPN customers.
+- Modernized billing systems, improving reliability and efficiency for Telfort customers.
 - Enhanced scalability and reliability through modernized architecture, ensuring long-term support for increasing customer and data volumes.

 ---